sloik89/E-commerce-typescript/readme.md

 ### Fetch data using loader

-- setting up loader in the route
+- setting up loader in the App.tsx route

 ```ts
 {